7 Must-See Attractions When Visiting the Delaware River Loop

 When to go: Popular year-round.

-Words to the wise: Traffic can be heavy on weekends and holidays.
+What to know: Traffic can be heavy on weekends and holidays.

 Nearby attractions: Hawk Mountain Sanctuary, Eckville, PA; Zane Grey Museum, Lackawaxen, PA.